MOVIE POSTER SIZES & TERMS

 Measuring 40 x 60 inches on heavy cardboard stock, these posters usually feature artwork identical to the 1-sheet, but in some rare exceptions they feature a completely different and sometimes unique image.
 Forty by Sixties are sometimes silk-screened rather than lithographed.
 These posters were often displayed outside of the theater and exposed to the elements, so few survive in good condition.
 The artwork for the Attack of the 50 Ft.
 Woman 40x60 is similar to other posters in the campaign, while the Vertigo 40x60 is completely different from most of the other posters produced for the film.

-Subway posters measure approximately 45 x 60 inches in a horizontal format and are printed on heavy paper stock.
-These posters were intended for use in mass transit systems and often feature different artwork from the other posters in the campaign.
+Subway posters (sometimes referred to as 2-Sheets because they are approximately the size of two standard 1-Sheet posters) measure approximately 45 x 60 inches in a horizontal format and are printed on heavy paper stock.
+These posters were intended for use in mass transit systems and often feature different artwork from the other posters in the campaign; quite rare compared to other poster sizes.

 Banners come in a variety of sizes, but usually appear in a long horizontal format measuring roughly 24 x 80 inches (although numerous variations exist).
 Prior to 1940 most banners were printed on bookbinder’s cloth or cardstock and were often silkscreened; modern banners are usually printed on vinyl.